 - 1. Entries are open to all people. - 2.
 Every exhibit must be entered in the name of the grower or maker, except for livestock, which must be entered in the name of the owner. - 3.
-Junior exhibitors (age 16 and under) must enter Junior Departments, with their current age written on the exhibit tag.
+Junior exhibitors (age 16 and under) must enter Junior Departments, with their current age written on the EXHIBIT TAG.
 Age will be used only to determine age group and for labels. - 4.
 Exhibitors may enter as many competitive exhibits as they wish, but only one (1) entry per Class per Division.
 Refer to the livestock rules in Department 4 for livestock entry information. - 5.
 No entry may be allowed to compete in more than one (1) Class within the same Division. - 6.
 Up to five (5) entries may be entered in the Non-Competitive Division.
 Check your Department to see if this Division is available.
 Non-Competitive Divisions will not be judged for any ribbon or monetary prize. - 7.
 TVSFA reserves the right to refuse any exhibit not deemed appropriate for Fair entry.
 These decisions are made at the discretion of Fair staff and Superintendents. - 8.
 Except for live animals or plants, no entry shall have been previously exhibited at the Tanana Valley State Fair. - 9.
-Entries that were entered non-Competitively in 2021 may return in 2022, but you must have the corresponding Non-Competitive Tag for proof of non-Competition. - 10.
+Entries that were entered non-Competitively in 2022 may return in 2023, but you must have the corresponding Non-Competitive receipt or EXHIBIT TAG for proof of non-competition.
+You may also reach out to the Exhibit Coordinator for proof. - 10.
 No smoking, drinking, or eating is allowed in the exhibit areas.
 No smoking, drugs or drug paraphernalia are allowed on the Fairgrounds.
 Beer and wine may be consumed only on the Fairgrounds in areas designated by the Board of Directors. - 11.
-No animals are permitted on the Fairgrounds, with the exception of service dogs and animals entered as exhibits or as part of a Fair-sanctioned special event.
+No animals are permitted on the Fairgrounds, except for service dogs and animals entered as exhibits or as part of a Fair-sanctioned special event.

 - 12. No "For Sale" signs, business cards, religious or military pamphlets permitted on any exhibit during the Fair.
-Displays are strictly Exhibits only. - 13.
+Displays are strictly exhibits only. - 13.
 Any exhibitor found plagiarizing or turning in an entry that is not their own work will forfeit ALL premiums and placing for the year. - 14.
 Entering an exhibit into the Fair indicates that the exhibitor accepts and agrees to abide by all rules and procedures as presented in the Exhibit Guide and other incidental materials.